yozaner1324/PCC-Functions/README.md

 This is the simplest way to create a Spring ApplicationContext and inject beans on a PCC server.
 It will allow you to use Autowiring and maintain a single ApplicationContext across multiple calls that can be shared between functions.
 However, the ApplicationContext cannot be shared between jars.
-1. Ensure that all classes that define beans, including your function class, extend `LazyWiringDeclarableSupport` from Spring Data GemFire.
+1. 1.
+Ensure that your function class implements org.apache.geode.cache.execute.Function and that all classes that define beans, including your function class, extend LazyWiringDeclarableSupport from Spring Data GemFire.
 Not extending this class will result in your beans not being registered with the ApplicationContext.
-2. Annotate your configuration class with `@Configuration`.
+2. Annotate your configuration class as you want it.
 This can be your function class or any other.
 3. Inside your function’s `execute()` method, register your configuration class with `SpringContextBootstrappingInitializer`, set the bean ClassLoader to the same ClassLoader as your configuration class, and called init() on a new instance of SpringContextBootstrappingInitializer with a new `Properties` object.
 This can be